wasplang/wasp/README.md

 * **(...)** - a global only type this is a a 32-bit pointer to sequence of 32-bit values in memory (e.g. `(another_global 1 true :hey (:more-data)`).
 Use this for embedding raw data into your application memory on startup.

 ## Functions
-* **(defn name "export-name" ... )** - create a function that executes a list of expressions returning the result of the last one.
+* **([pub] defn name ... )** - create a function that executes a list of expressions returning the result of the last one.
 Optionally provide an export name to make visible to host.
 * **(function_name ...)** - call a function with arguments
 * **(mem x:integer)** - get 8-bit value from memory location x
 * **(mem x:integer y)** - set 8-bit value at memory location x to value y